 - ¼ teaspoon freshly grated nutmeg

 - 8 tablespoons 1 stick unsalted butter, at room temperature

 - 2 large eggs (at room temperature)

 - ½ cup milk

 - 1 pint blueberries

 - Preheat oven to 375 F. Line muffin pans with paper liners.

-- Add the flour, baking powder and cinnamon to a medium bowl; stir with a fork to combine.
+- To make the crumb topping: Add the flour, baking powder and cinnamon to a medium bowl; stir with a fork to combine.
 In a small saucepan, melt the butter.
 Add the brown sugar to the pan, using a rubber spatula to combine with the butter.
 Pour the butter/brown sugar mixture over the flour mixture and use the fork to stir until all of the flour is moistened.
 Set aside while you make you muffin batter.

-- Whisk the flour, baking powder, salt and nutmeg in a medium bowl.
+- To make the muffins: Whisk the flour, baking powder, salt and nutmeg in a medium bowl.
 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and both sugars on medium speed until pale in color, about 2 minutes.
 Add the eggs, one at a time, beating well after each addition and stopping to scrape the sides of the bowl as necessary.
-With the mixer on low speed, add 1/2 of the flour mixture then the milk and finally the remaining flour mixture, beating only until just combined.
+With the mixer on low speed, add ½ of the flour mixture then the milk and finally the remaining flour mixture, beating only until just combined.